air4children/critter-hri2023/README.md

-# Challenges in Child-Robot Interaction, cHRI, in low-resource and middle-resource countries
+# Challenges in Child-Robot Interaction, cHRI, in low-resource and middle-resource income countries
 > Miguel Xochicale

 ## Abstract